 Later, life took me elsewhere in Texas and Alabama and Germany, with fun-filled forays into Great Britain, South America, Europe, and Scandinavia.
 I was an Army spouse rearing children and living life.
 Therefore, my writing pen sat in a drawer.
 Years later, when my daughter struggled with an at-risk triplet pregnancy and her three 2 ½ pound babies fought for survival, a desire to release the storehouse of words I’d long bottled up tugged at my heart.
-I vowed would devote the rest of my life to them.
-And if disabilities didn’t plague them and they could read, I would leave them a legacy of faith in writing.
+I vowed I would devote the rest of my life to them.
+And I would leave them a legacy of faith in writing.

 Nine years later, my story won the prestigious Jerry B. Jenkins Operation First Novel award.
 Thereafter, Mountainview Books released The Calling of Ella McFarland in December 2015.
 In August 2016 it won another prestigious award: American Christian Fiction Writers’ Carol Award.